Ash7119/Top-4-Soccer-League-Winners/README.md

 - Win probability for each team

 ### Visualization
-A bar chart was produced to visualize championship win probabilities by team, allowing for easy comparison of title contenders and clearer interpretation of model confidence.
+A bar chart was produced to visualize championship win probabilities by team allowing for easy comparison of title contenders.

 ## Results of the Model
 - LaLiga: Barcelona